zeebe-io/zeebe-chaos/docs/_posts/2021-04-03-bpmn-meets-chaos-engineering.md

 ## Previous Chaos Automation

-In the previous Chaos Days I described that we use [ChaosToolkit](https://chaostoolkit.org/) to run our chaos experiments.
+In the previous Chaos Day summaries I described that we use [ChaosToolkit](https://chaostoolkit.org/) to run our chaos experiments.
 The chaos experiments have as prerequisite that an Zeebe cluster is already running, on which they should be executed.
 ChaosToolkit needs/uses a specific DSL to describe and execute Chaos Experiments.
 An example experiment looks like the following:

 ```json
 {